gore-ez-knee/gore-ez-knee.github.io/_posts/2022-03-24-elastic-install.md

     Password: IIOcw329s8jofYR6q5F6
 ```

-To change the superuser password or generate enrollement tokens to add additional Elasticsearch nodes, the script outputs the initial config output the file `elasticsearch_install.out` which gives the needed commands.
+To change the superuser password or generate enrollement tokens to add additional Elasticsearch nodes, the script outputs the initial config output to the file `elasticsearch_install.out` which gives the needed commands.

 ## **Elastic Stack Install (Docker)**